Mienjung97/PROject-GOLFblog/README.md

 ## **Existing Features**

 ### **Navigation**
 The styling of the navigation bar was heavily influenced by the [PROject GOLFacademy](https://projectgolfacademy.com/) website, while I tried to keep it as clean as possible.
-Depending if you are logged in or not, different menus are visible for the site user. **Login** and **Register** will transform to the **Profile** dropdown, a staff member will get the extra menu item **Admin Panel**.
+Depending if you are logged in or not, different menus are visible for the site user. **Log In** and **Register** will transform to the **Profile** dropdown, a staff member will get the extra menu item **Admin Panel**.

 *Links that are visible to logged out users*